-Enter the 2021 MY Hero Songwriting Contest!
-Deadline: October 1st.
+Enter the 2022 MY Hero Songwriting/Music Video Contest!

 Before he was old enough to have a driver's license, Michael Phelps had a world record.
 Before he ever took a college class or turned 20, he had earned distinction by winning 8 medals—6 gold and 2 bronze—at the Athens Olympics, the most in non-boycotted Games.
 Along the way, he captivated an American television audience and confounded the critics who questioned his ambition.

 • provides the most revealing look yet at a young man who became a world-class athlete before he had the chance to grow up—by respected Baltimore Sun journalist Paul McMullen, who followed Phelps's rise from an obscure 14-year-old to the most scrutinized competitor at the world's biggest sporting event

 • details the plotting of his career, from turning professional at age 16, to the management of the first crises he encountered